rikluost/athlete_hr_predict/README.md

 ## Analysis and discussion

-The MAE reflects to the absolute error of the heart rate prediction.
-The MAE is clearly better than the naive model, and is nearly half of the error at 15-seconds to 25-seconds future predictions range.
+The MAE reflects to the absolute error of the heart rate prediction, when comparing the predicted and actual heartrate in n seconds time.
+The MAE is with predictive model is clearly better than the naive model, and is approximately half of the error at 15-seconds to 25-seconds range.
 Relatively best performance seems to be between 10 and 35 seconds, where the predicted values provide most meaningful improvement when compared to the naive assumption.

 ![t40r](https://github.com/rikluost/athlete_hr_predict/blob/master/graphs/SUMMARY.png)

-The model training was tested with various training history lengths.
-The graph here represents prediction to 20-seconds in the future with the moving history window ranging from 15 seconds to 5 minutes.
+The model training was tested with various training history lengths to have undesrtanding on how far the past activity influences future heartrate.
+The graph below represents prediction to 20-seconds in the future with the moving history window ranging from 15 seconds to 5 minutes.
 The best performance was found with 120-second history.

 ![t40r](https://github.com/rikluost/athlete_hr_predict/blob/master/graphs/SUMMARY_t.png)

 ## Conclusion

-The method works and can improve the mean absolute error of the naive assumption that heart rate is the same as it is now 20 seconds from now by 50% with training history of 120-seconds.
-Further study on different deep learning architectures could further improve the simple model udes in this study.
+The method seems to work and improves the mean absolute error of the naive assumption that heart rate is the same as it is now 20 seconds from now by 50% with training history of 120-seconds.
+Further study on different deep learning architectures could further improve the simple model used in this study.

 ## References